 The first morning we were excited to see the team from Sheffield University talking about their dental training (pictured is Ashley Towers and Jonathan Dixon) as well as listen to the discussion on “simulator wars” which was co-chaired by Dr. James Field and Dr. Carlos Serrano and which had Professor Dave Allerton as a keynote speaker.
-You can find out more about the session by clicking here.
+You can find out more about the session by going to ADEE here.
 (Note: this session was sponsored by HRV Simulation).

 Straight after the session all the participants joined us for coffee and to take the latest version of Virteasy Dental for a spin.

 It was great to have so many people watching the live simulation being streamed on to the large TV, kindly lent to us by Oslo University.

 Immediately, there was a lot of interest in Virteasy Editor and how new exercises could be created to integrate Virteasy into a university’s curriculum.
 Still being tested, Virteasy Editor allows universities not only to create new lessons but also to use DICOM and STL files to create haptic exercises from dental scans.